nandor/firesim/docs/Developer-Docs/GoldenGate-and-Driver-Development.rst

    # Run all scala tests under the ``targetutils`` subproject
    sbt:midas-targetutils> test

-Golden Gate (formely midas) scala tests can be run by setting the scala project to ``midas``, as in step 2 above.
+Golden Gate (formerly midas) scala tests can be run by setting the scala project to ``midas``, as in step 2 above.

 Key Files & Locations